-In FY 2014, Congress passed the Consolidated Appropriations Act, 2014 that funded the NRC's full budget request of \$1.04 billion for FY 2014.
-Not more than \$9.5 million of the budget may be made available for the Office of the Commission as a 2-year appropriation that is available for obligation by the NRC through September 30, 2015.
-Additionally, Congress enacted a 2-year appropriation of \$12.0 million for the OIG, which is available for obligation by the NRC through September 30, 2015.
-Congress passed the Consolidated Appropriations Act, 2015 that funded the NRC's budget request of \$1.00 billion for FY 2015.
-Not more than \$7.5 million of the budget may be made available for the Office of the Commission as a 2-year appropriation that is available for obligation by the NRC through September 30, 2016.
+Congress passed the Consolidated Appropriations Act, 2016 that funded the NRC's budget request of \$990 million for FY 2016, not more than \$7.5 million of the budget may be made available for the Office of the Commission as a 2-year appropriation that is available for obligation by the NRC through September 30, 2017.
+Additionally, Congress enacted a 2-year appropriation of \$12.1 million for the OIG, which is available for obligation by the NRC through September 30, 2017.

+In FY 2015, Congress passed the Consolidated Appropriations Act, 2015 that funded the NRC's budget request of \$1.00 billion for FY 2015, not more than \$7.5 million of the budget may be made available for the Office of the Commission as a 2-year appropriation that is available for obligation by the NRC through September 30, 2016.
 Additionally, Congress enacted a 2-year appropriation of \$12.1 million for the OIG, which is available for obligation by the NRC through September 30, 2016.